virgesmith/neworder/docs/api.md

 ```

-Returns the number of steps in the timeline
+Returns the number of steps in the timeline (or -1 if open-ended)

 ### ![instance method](https://img.shields.io/badge/-instance method-orange) `start`